 Arizona has a multitude of attractions and activities for natives and visitors alike.
-From the Grand Canyon to Monument Valley; from the Hoover Dam to the Painted Desert, the state is full of places to go and things to do.
-But before you take advantage of this you need to be sure that you have an insurance program that will protect you, your family and your assets.
+From the Grand Canyon to Monument Valley, and from Hoover Dam to the Painted Desert, the state is full of places to go and things to do.
+But before you take advantage of all this, you need to be sure that you have an insurance program that will protect you, your family, and your assets.

-The best way to obtain the Arizona insurance plan that is right for you is do business with an independent agent who represents a number of insurance markets.
-A member agent of the Trusted Choice® network is available to work with you to obtain whatever business or personal Arizona insurance quotes you need.
-There are 401 Trusted Choice member agents in Arizona so you should have no problem finding one near you.
+The best way to obtain the Arizona insurance plan that's right for you is to do business with an independent agent who represents a number of insurance markets.
+Independent insurance agents are available to work with you to obtain whatever business or personal Arizona insurance quotes you need.

 You may not know that there are two kinds of agents.

-Independent agents, on the other hand, will represent a number of different insurance companies so they have much more flexibility in the products they can offer you to fill your Arizona insurance needs.
+Independent agents, on the other hand, represent a number of different insurance companies, so they have much more flexibility in the products they can offer you to fill your Arizona insurance needs.

 Which would you rather have, access to only one insurance market or the ability to compare multiple quotes and rates from different sources?
-If you need business insurance or if you have a number of different personal exposures the best solution, frequently, is to obtain different coverages from different companies.
+If you need business insurance, or if you have a number of different personal exposures, the best solution is often to obtain different coverages from different companies.
 Comparison shopping is the best way to make sure you're getting the best deal and the best coverage.
 Independent agents can help with this and will make your search much easier.

-Arizona's financial responsibility law requires that every driver carry at least minimum insurance limits of $15,000 per person and $30,000 per accident bodily injury liability and $10,000 per accident property damage liability.
-These are minimum limits.
+Arizona's financial responsibility law requires that every driver carry at least the minimum insurance limits of $15,000 per person and $30,000 per accident bodily injury liability and $10,000 per accident property damage liability.
+These are the minimums.
 Most buyers will want to carry limits much higher than this to adequately protect themselves.

-In addition to the coverages above, a complete auto insurance poilcy will provide the following:
+In addition to the coverages above, a complete auto insurance policy will provide the following:

 Virtually every owner of a home buys homeowners insurance.
 It is probably your most valuable possession.
-However, many buyers fail to take full advantage of the policy's coverage because they do not insure the home to its full replacement cost.
+However, many buyers fail to take full advantage of the policy's coverage because they don't insure the home to its full replacement cost.
 A standard homeowners policy will provide the following coverages:

 Every policy has exclusions and limitations.
 A few of the more important are:

-A business insurance program takes a professional to design.
-If you work with an independent agent you will have access to more than one market to set up an Arizona insurance program that adequately protects your company.
-Trusted Choice agents write more business insurance policies than any other brand, so they are ready and able to meet your company's needs.
+It takes a professional to design a business insurance program.
+If you work with an independent agent, you will have access to more than one market to set up an Arizona insurance program that adequately protects your company.
+These agents write more business insurance policies than any other brand, so they are ready and able to meet your company's needs.

 There are basic coverages that every business needs to consider: